ArkAung/cardenity/README.md

 - Run `./download_dataset.sh`
-    * This will download the dataset and unzip in `dataset` directory
+    * This will download the dataset and unzip in `datasets` directory
 - Open notebook: `Data Analysis and Data Genration.ipynb`
     * This is where you can check out data analysis steps.
 Commentaries are in the notebook.
 - Open notebook: `Model Training.ipynb`